Respiratory Protection Programs

 Certain types of businesses may also be required to conform to OSHA respiratory protection standards specific to their industry.
 Automotive collision repair is one example, as body shops must maintain a specific respiratory protection program to protect workers from paint fumes and exposure to harmful chemicals that they encounter during the course of their normal work.
 Because employees in this industry routinely handle some of the most hazardous chemicals that can be found in a dealership service area, specific respiratory protection programs are required by law, not only to protect their health, but to educate them about the dangers they face.

 If you own or operate a business in Montgomery County, PA, Philadelphia, Bucks County, or anywhere nearby, get in touch with Environmental Risk Services today to find out more about OSHA respiratory protection training, respiratory fit testing services, and other OSHA and EPA compliance training.
-Call (800) 377-2707 or fill out the convenient online form at the bottom of this page to find out more about these and all the other services we offer including OSHA inspection training in Philadelphia, Employee safety training in Bucks County, and forklift training in Montgomery County, PA.Additional Information
+Call (800) 377-2707 or fill out the convenient online form at the bottom of this page to find out more about the services we offer including:

 All the respiratory protection training in the world won’t mean much if your respirators don’t fit properly or your employees aren’t using them correctly.
 Regular training and fit testing is the best way to ensure that all respiratory protection equipment is in working order and is being used properly by the people who need it.
 OSHA requires a respirator fit test to be performed on every worker at least once every year.
 First, they test the user’s ability to detect chemical odors while wearing their respirator, then they test the quality of the seal between the respirator and the user’s face.
 Once the respirator fit test is complete, the user is required to wear the same make, model, style, and size respirator while they work.
 Whether they use a half-mask or full-mask respirator, they are required to pass a respirator fit test every 12 months on the job.
 Environmental Risk Services can assist you with OSHA compliance by providing a program of respirator fit testing services and OSHA respiratory protection training every year.